kevinlin1/kevinlin1.github.io/about.md

 most proud of achieving my first time as a lecturer for CS 61A.

-During my undergraduate career, I was an undergraduate student instructor (UGSI and a.k.a.
+During my undergraduate career, I was an undergraduate student instructor (UGSI a.k.a.
 TA) for 8 semesters.
 I studied and implemented scalable teaching and learning techniques for CS 61A (CS 1) and CS 61B (CS 2) at UC Berkeley, two of the largest in-person computer science courses in the world.
 This past summer, I had the incredible honor of joining the family of summer lecturers for [CS 61A][] at UC Berkeley, and I am returning this summer to teach [CS 61BL][] and close the loop, ending where [I started][CS 61BL SU16 Staff].